 Galveston Should Be Your Next Mardi Gras Destination

-Galveston is one of the best spots in the U.S. to celebrate the Mardi Gras season.
+The city of Galveston is one of the best spots outside of New Orleans to celebrate the official Mardi Gras season.
 The event is the largest one in Texas and is full of colorful parades, vibrant costumes, and toe-tapping music.